 Cunningham Falls State Park

-Surrounded by the beautiful Catoctin Mountains, Cunningham Falls State Park is home to Maryland’s highest cascading waterfall.
+Surrounded by the ridges of Catoctin Mountain, Cunningham Falls State Park is home to Maryland’s highest cascading waterfall.
 A hiking trail and a short walking path both lead to the falls where visitors enjoy picturesque views year round.
 Other hiking trails of various difficulty levels weave through the park.
 Cunningham Falls is also home to the Annual Maple Syrup Festival which takes place every second and third weekend in March.

 Hours of Operation